Find out about our available dogs by reading their stories below.

 Dogs highlighted in blue are in need of a foster family

-|Fritz - ADOPTION PENDING|
+|Cole - ADOPTION PENDING|

 Feb 8, 2019 - At long last, cutie Monty was adopted by a co-worker of Monty's foster family.
 It was amazing that he wasn't snatched up when he first arrived but fate has a way of waiting until the perfect home comes along for the orphans.
 Monty now has a sweet doggie sister - as well as a human brother and sister - and mom says "We are thrilled.
 I am amazed at how fast both dogs are getting along.
 Monty is so sweet and Zoey is learning a lot from him."
 We are very happy for Monty! ****************************************** Who's a good boy?
 I'm a good boy....and handsome too!
 Blonde and lean and looking for love.
 I come from a northern Alabama shelter and they've named me Monty which means "mountain" or "of the mountain".
 I've had some mountains to climb in my four short years.
 First of all, I'm either a stray or I was taken to a shelter but I knew my luck might be changing when some fellow picked me up and drove me to Birmingham.
 I'll be waiting for those folks who will take one look at me, fall in love and take me home permanently with them.
+I'm in foster care right now and LOVE to play with my foster brothers and any kids that will let me talk to them - I'm a talker!
 Here's some more information about me.
 I'm neutered, vaccinated and microchipped.
 I weigh 48 pounds.
 I'm a sweet soul who is very laid back.
 Can we please make the mountains in my life the kind that we can go hiking on together?
 Now, doesn't that sound like fun!
 Woof, Monty